The role of the

 available within the setting of the service provider

-People that may have a condition or
+People that may have a

 characteristic that needs full time